 The 2018 Achievement Award was awarded to Tan Le, Founder & CEO, EMOTIV.

 Maurice Holland Award

 The Maurice Holland Award was established in 1982 in honor of IRI’s founder, Maurice Holland.
 The award recognizes the best paper published in Research-Technology Management in the previous year that meets the criteria of significance to the field of R&D, technology, and innovation management; originality of new management concepts; and excellence in clarity of presentation.
-The award is traditionally presented at the IRI Member Summit.
+The award is traditionally presented at the IRI fall conference.
 The award is a crystal Faberge 3D replica of a World War I "Jenny," symbolizing the spirit and dynamism of Maurice Holland, a former pilot who flew a "Jenny" during the war.

 Congratulations to 2018 Holland Award Winner Andrew Harrison, Rolls-Royce.
 His article, “Design for Service: The Advanced Services Transformation Roadmap at Rolls-Royce" was published in the July-August 2017 issue of Research-Technology Management.